gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Explanation: `timestamp` is an automatically defined variable that stores the current monotonic time at the nanosecond granularity.
 When we enter the function, we read the current timestamp and store it in a thread-local variable `t` (with the `self->t` syntax).
 When we exit the function, we do the same again, compute the difference in terms of milliseconds, store it as a clause-local variable (with `this->duration`), and record it in a linear histogram with a minimum of 0 and a maximum of 800 (in milliseconds).

 > Due to (I think) the M:N concurrency model of Go, sometimes the function starts running on one OS thread, yields back to the scheduler (due for example to doing some I/O), and gets moved to a different OS thread where it continues running.
 Conversely, an OS thread could start running a `NewMigrationBox` function call, which is suspended before finishing, and our OS thread starts running another `NewMigrationBox` function call.
 So some outlandish durations will be observed, e.g. negative ones, or in the billions.
 The DTrace histogram is a nice way to see outliers and exclude them.
-The real fix would be to not use thread-local variables but instead goroutine-local variables...which does not come out of the box with DTrace.
+The real fix would be to not use thread-local variables but instead goroutine-local variables...
+Which does not come out of the box with DTrace.
+>
+> Fortunately I found a way to avoid this pitfall, see the second addendum at the end.

 Since the tests log verbose stuff by default and I do not know how to silence them, I save the output of DTrace in a separate file `/tmp/time.txt`: `dtrace -s time.d -c ./code.test.before -o /tmp/time.txt`